chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 - Under what license does this code operate?

-  - We try not to add dependencies on code that is under GPL or LGPL, as those licenses are copyleft and force derivative works to be distributed under the same license.
+  - We try not to add dependencies on code that is under GPL or LGPL, as those licenses have copyleft properties and force derivative works to be distributed under the same license.

     - Is there an alternate package with a more permissive license that can accomplish the same purpose?